-- In the following charts, Adventist Hinsdale Hospital Service Area results are shown in the larger, blue column. - The columns to the right of the AHH Service Area column provide comparisons between local data and any available state and national findings, and Healthy People 2020 targets.
-Symbols indicate whether the service area compares favorably (♣), unfavorably (♠), or comparably (△) to these external data.
+- In the following charts, Adventist LaGrange Memorial Hospital Service Area results are shown in the larger, blue column. - The columns to the right of the service area column provide trending, as well as comparisons between local data and any available state and national findings, and Healthy People 2020 targets.
+Symbols indicate whether the ALGMH Service Area compares favorably (♠), unfavorably (♠), or comparably (♠) to these external data.